petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

 Notice that passing self for the last arguments means that the MPI module will run before the HYPRE module.
-Furthermore, we save the resulting object as ``self.mpi`` so that we may interogate it later.
+Furthermore, we save the resulting object as ``self.mpi`` so that we may interrogate it later.
 HYPRE can initially test whether MPI was indeed found using ``self.mpi.found``.
 When HYPRE requires the list of MPI libraries in order to link a test object, the module can use ``self.mpi.lib``.